-Anyone that has been using the drug Elmiron to treat bladder conditions should be aware of the growing tide of concerns regarding the long-term safety of this popular drug.
+Elmiron vision loss lawsuits are being filed at an increasing rate.
+Anyone that has been using the drug Elmiron to treat bladder conditions should be aware of the growing tide of concerns regarding the long-term side effects of this popular drug for interstitial cystitis.

-- Get my (wild) speculation about my expected average Elmiron settlement payout
+- Get my (wild) speculation about my expected average Elmiron settlement payouts

 Elmiron and Interstitial Cystitis